CoR-GS: Sparse-View 3D Gaussian Splatting via Co-Regularization: Point Disagreement and Rendering Disagreement

 \subsection{Empirical Study}

-\textbf{Two 3D Gaussian radiance fields trained with the same sparse views can exhibit different behaviors.} We simultaneously train two 3D Gaussian radiance fields with the same sparse views and record the point disagreement and rendering disagreement during training.
+\textbf{\textit{Two 3D Gaussian radiance fields trained with the same sparse views can exhibit different behaviors.}} We simultaneously train two 3D Gaussian radiance fields and record the disagreements during training.
 Since ground-truth supervision is directly imposed on training views, we evaluate the rendering disagreement at unseen views.
 As shown in \cref{fig:disagreement during densification}, the two 3D Gaussian radiance fields exhibit different behaviors.
 In particular, the two disagreements grow significantly during densification, which creates new Gaussians but locates them blindly to the scene geometry.
-It also indicates that the optimization struggles to correct newly created Gaussians with sparse training views.
+Therefore, the randomness during densification can be a source of error geometry in sparse-view 3DGS.

-\textbf{Point disagreement and Rendering disagreement are negatively correlated with accurate reconstruction of the scene.} Based on observing different behaviors between two 3D Gaussian radiance fields, we further investigate whether their disagreements imply certain correlations concerning the reconstructed geometry quality.
+\textbf{\textit{Point disagreement and Rendering disagreement are negatively correlated with accurate reconstruction of the scene.}} Based on observing different behaviors between two 3D Gaussian radiance fields, we further investigate whether their disagreements imply certain correlations concerning the reconstructed geometry quality.
 We mask out areas with a certain percentage with the highest disagreement scores across two 3D Gaussian radiance fields and calculate the reconstruction quality of the remaining regions.
 As shown in \cref{fig:not all equal}, with the reduction of regions with higher disagreement scores, the reconstruction quality of the remaining regions continuously improves.
 This demonstrates a negative correlation between the disagreement and accurate reconstruction.
 Therefore, we can identify the inaccurate reconstruction based on the disagreements even without ground-truth information.
 We provide the test-view visualization of rendered results with the corresponding error maps in \cref{fig:not all equal vis}.
 We can observe that the disagreed regions between the rendered results of two 3D Gaussian radiance fields tend to be inaccurate compared to ground truth.